jwcarr/drift/README.md

 Algorithms for the automated correction of vertical drift in eye tracking data
 ==============================================================================

-This repository contains the code and data for a paper on vertical drift correction algorithms that is currently under review at *Behavior Research Methods*.
-You can download the preprint [here](https://doi.org/10.31219/osf.io/jg3nc) or you can watch our 15-minute Psychonomics talk [here](https://joncarr.net/d/carr_pescuma_furlan_ktori_crepaldi-2020-psychonomics-video.mp4).
+This repository contains the code and data for a paper on vertical drift correction algorithms published in *Behavior Research Methods*.
+You can download the open-access paper [here](https://doi.org/10.3758/s13428-021-01554-0) or you can watch our 15-minute Psychonomics talk [here](https://joncarr.net/d/carr_pescuma_furlan_ktori_crepaldi-2020-psychonomics-video.mp4).

 If you simply want to correct some eyetracking data, you may first want to look into the Python package [Eyekit](https://jwcarr.github.io/eyekit/) or the R package [popEye](https://github.com/sascha2schroeder/popEye).
 These packages provide more general, higher-level tools for managing, cleaning, and analyzing eyetracking data with a particular emphasis on reading behavior.
 This includes the ability to correct vertical drift issues with many of the algorithms reported in the paper.